-The Overseas Highway is the southermost part of US Highway 1.
-It takes you the 113 miles (182 km) from the mainland all the way down south to Key West.
-And driving the Overseas Highway with its scenic views is the most spectacular way to get there.
+The Overseas Highway is US Highway 1’s southernmost part.
+It takes you the scenic 113 miles (182 km) from mainland Florida all the way down south to Key West.

-Along the impressive highway there’s a lot to do apart from enjoying the amazing views.
-Key Largo, Islamorada, Marathon and the Lower Keys area before you get to Key West are great places for stops.
+Along the impressive highway there’s a lot to do apart from just enjoying amazing views.
+Key Largo, Islamorada, Marathon and the Lower Keys offer great stops on the Miami to Key West road trip itinerary.

 The Key Largo area is known as the gateway to Florida Keys.
-John Pennekamp Coral Reef State Park and the African Queen Canal Cruise are popular things to do here.
+John Pennekamp Coral Reef State Park and the African Queen Canal Cruise are attractions not to miss in the area.

 Islamorada is the halfway point between Miami and Key West.
-Here you can visit Indian Key Historic State Park and feed giant tarpons.
+Popular things to do in Islamorada include exploring Indian Key Historic State Park and feeding the giant tarpons at Robbie’s.

-Marathon sits in the heart of Florida Keys.
-Sombrero Beach that’s located in Marathon is one of the best beaches in the Keys.
-And here you can also visit Florida Keys Turtle Hospital.
+Marathon is situated in the heart of Florida Keys.
+In the central Florida Keys region Sombrero Beach is one of the best beaches in the Keys.
+Marathon is also where you find the Florida Keys Turtle Hospital.

-Lower Keys before Key West is home to the Key deer.
-In the National Key Deer Refuge the tiniest member of the North American white-tailed deer family lives.
-The area is also home to Bahia Honda State Park and its famous beach.
+The Lower Keys are the final islands along US Highway 1.
+In National Key Deer Refuge the tiniest member of the North American white-tailed deer family lives.
+In addition the Lower Keys is home to Bahia Honda State Park, which encompasses an iconic beach.

-While endless summer alone is a great reason to travel to the Keys, there is much more on offer than just the warm weather.
-So visit the interesting places that the island has to offer, and enjoy the quirkiness that rests over all of Key West.
-And remember that it’s always five o’clock somewhere and that five o’clock is best spent in Key West!
+While endless summer alone is a great reason to travel to Key West, there is much more on offer than just the warm weather.
+The island offers interesting places to visit and a unique quirky atmosphere.
+It’s always five o’clock somewhere, and five o’clock is best spent in Key West.

 Key West is such a small and compact place that you could explore the main attractions on the island in 2-3 days without hurrying around too much.
-However, to fully unwind during your stay more days are recommended.
-Also, add time if you want to do activities on the water such as a day trip to Dry Tortugas.
+However, we recommend allowing at least 5 days to also explore other parts of the Florida Keys, including Dry Tortugas.

 You can’t see Cuba from Key West.
-Cuba is only about 90 miles (145 km) away from Key West, but that’s too far away to be able to see it.
-If you visit the Key West Lighthouse you can’t even see half that distance even on a clear day.
+Although Cuba is only about 90 miles (145 km) away from Key West, it’s too far away for you to be able to see it.
+But if you still want to try, Key West Lighthouse is the tallest building on the island.